 "You too..."
 I whispered to no one in particular as I watched him leave, a sob of longin' almost escapin'.
 I'd almost forgotten how I felt for him, how much I cared 'bout him.
 I tossed de rest of my soup into de garbage an' left de cafeteria, keepin' my senses open even t'ough I knew he was long gone.

 Hannah smiled brightly at me when I returned to her room.
 "Hi!"
-She sighed.
+She signed.
 I saw de doctor standin' dere, waitin' for me.
 "He wants to talk to you."
 Hannah informed me.

 "Thank you, Hannah."
 I signed back and turned to de doctor.